The Front End of Innovation: How much is “too much”?

 5. Product Objectives

+The front end of innovation should be driven with data.
 When done with rigor, you set specific product design targets a) for the outcomes customers care most about, b) using their test methods, c) bounded by their points of “barely acceptable” and “totally satisfied,” and d) plotted against the best competitive products.

 What you miss: Skip this and you’ll enter the development stage without crystal-clear design targets… leading to inefficiencies in this high “burn rate” stage.
 You’ll also omit trade-off analysis, a powerful part of this step (beyond the scope of this article).